payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 git checkout <YourBranchName>
 ```

-Merge said changes with the master branch by rebasing your code (effectivaly a neater marge for private repos):
+Rebase your code to sync yourself to master:

 ```
-git rebase master
+git rebase upstream/master
 ```

 Finally, push the changes from your branch to a new branch on the main repo (origin), with the same name (so as to preserve the issue numbers and history):